 The Committee develops funding priorities, considers the timing of grants, refines grantmaking parameters, issues RFPs, communicates with potential grantees, and reviews proposals.
 It also maintains ongoing relationships with grantees, including assessing the impact of grants, and the needs of grantees to be more effective in their work.
 All projects are evaluated and shared with appropriate organizations and individuals.

-Social Change Investment Committee Members
+Grants Committee Members

 Meg Steinberg, Chair